Umrabbit/personalInteresing/README.md

-# QuickExitApplication
+# personalInteresting
-a quick exit application
+- a quick exit application